BluCrane/OmniMACS/_posts/2015-03-03-your-website-is-virtual-real-estate.md

 <p>Your website is virtual real estate.
 Just like your business premises or home, its appearance and user friendliness will have an effect on visitors.
 Sloppy, generic or amateurish websites chase potential clients away and devalue your brand.</p>

-<p>If you goal is to engage potential clients on a professional level there are some important factors to take into account.
+<p>If your goal is to engage potential clients on a professional level there are some important factors to take into account.
 Website visitors expect a smooth user experience and clear communication that highlights your brand, product or service.</p>

 <h3>What your website visitors want:</h3>